The Joy of

 In the Darwinian struggle for survival, a small relative edge can make all the difference.
 The rabbit who survives doesn't have to be very fast, as long as he is faster than the fox in pursuit.
 My attorney doesn't have to be very talented, as long as she is more talented than the one who represents my adversary.
 The local baker might turn out only average bagels, but still can corner the market if those of its competitors are worse.

-Winner-take-all markets breed inequality, and technology breeds winner-take-all markets.
+Winner-take-all markets breed inequality, and technology breeds larger winner-take-all markets.
 In the not-too-distant past, most markets were local.
 Because travel and communication were both time-consuming and expensive, comparison shopping was relegated to visiting a few local suppliers.
 A vendor in the next town might offer a better product or a better deal, but with limited transportation and information very few consumers knew about them or could take advantage of them.
-Not any more.
+Not anymore.
 Technology has transformed markets.
 People, products and information now flow easily across physical and electronic space.
 With a few strokes on a keyboard, consumers have the world at their fingers.
 Are shoes cheaper in Baltimore?
 Order them on-line and have them delivered tomorrow.
 Are graphic artists better in New York?
 Check their web pages for samples and have them e-mail you new designs.
 Why watch the local minor-league baseball team when the major league champion beams its games over satellite TV?
-Why pay to hear a local singer when Lady Gaga's latest hit is available on a compact disk?
+Why pay to hear a local singer when Lady Gaga's latest hit is available on iTunes?

 The effects on income are predictable.
 In the past a better manager or a better product might have given us a small relative edge that allowed us to corner the local market.
 Now that better manager or product can bring us national or even international dominance.
 The stakes have changed.
 The potential values of the very best managers and designers and athletes and singers have soared.
 Instead of many moderately-successful and moderately-wealthy stars in distinct local or regional markets, we now have a handful of fabulously successful and filthy-rich stars in national markets.
 This small group of "winners" has outdistanced the pack.